fernandoenzo/wirescale/README.md

 Let’s imagine you have a Tailscale network with two machines, which we’ll call `alice` (100.64.0.1) and `bob` (100.64.0.2).
 These names, `alice` and `bob`, are how
 Tailscale identifies the machines when you run `tailscale status` and list all the devices.

-Suppose you want to establish a pure point-to-point WireGuard connection between these two machines.
-The first step is to create WireGuard configuration files in
-`/etc/wirescale/`.
-For each node you want to connect to, you’ll need to define a file with its name.
-So, on the `alice` machine, we’ll define an `/etc/wirescale/bob.conf`, and on the `bob` machine, we’ll define an `/etc/wirescale/alice.conf`.
+Now, you want to take it up a notch.
+You want a pure, unadulterated point-to-point WireGuard connection between `alice` and `bob`.
+It’s like setting up a private line in a world of party lines.
+How do you do it?
+Simple.
+You create WireGuard configuration files in `/etc/wirescale/`.
+For each peer you want to connect to, you’ll need to define a file with its name.
+So, on the `alice` machine, you’ll define an `/etc/wirescale/bob.conf`, and on the `bob` machine, you’ll define an `/etc/wirescale/alice.conf`.

 These configuration files are standard WireGuard files, with an optional additional `[Wirescale]` section, as shown in the following complete example: